WillemSleegers/tidystats-Word-add-in/README.md

 > /Users/\<username\>/Library/Containers/com.microsoft.Word/Data/Documents/wef

 If the 'wef' folder does not exist yet, simply create it and put the manifest file inside.
-After doing that, you can access the add-in via the Insert ribbon > Add-ins > My Add-ins (click on the dropdown arrow; only then will you see the Developer add-ins).
+After doing that, you can access the add-in via Insert ribbon > Add-ins > My Add-ins (click on the dropdown arrow; only then will you see the Developer add-ins).
 You should see the tidystats add-in in the list.
 Simply click on it and the add-in will open.

 That's it for Mac <3.